mel-fayne/csc327-chat-app/README.md

 # csc327-chat-app
-A chat app in kotlin and created in Android Studio for CSC 327 Group Project
+The project was implemented using the language kotlin and in android studio.
+The database used was Firebase.

+# Demonstration

 References
 - [Authentication](https://medium.com/@mutebibrian256/firebase-authentication-with-email-and-password-in-android-using-kotlin-5fbe61ee6252)